2019 Rock Program Schedule

 |Belay & Anchors weekend||Saturday, April 6th AND

 |Ascend weekend||Saturday, April 27th OR

 Crow Hill Climbing & Potluck BBQ (Saturday May 11th, rain date Sunday May 12th)

 To celebrate the conclusion of the Rock Climbing Program, we have traditionally held a casual day of climbing and socializing with a potluck BBQ at Crow Hill.

 Crow Hill is in the Leominster State Forest in Leominster, MA, about 1 hour west of Boston, and features many single-pitch trad climbs and toproping.

 These events are not part of the rock program, but we encourage graduates of the program to attend.
 Mark your calendars!

-New Seconds Weekend (Saturday May 19th and Sunday May 20th)
+New Seconds Weekend (Friday May 17th through Sunday May 19th)

 An amazing weekend of multi-pitch trad climbing at the Shawangunks (a.k.a.
 "The Gunks") in the Mohonk Preserve, near New Paltz, NY, open by invitation to graduates of the Rock Program.
 The Gunks are a major east coast climbing destination and have a storied history dating back to the 1930's.